wilsonzlin/parse-js/notes/AST design rationale.md

   stx: Stx<'bump>
 }
 enum Stx {
-  AddExpr { left: &'mut bump Node<'bump>, right: &'mut bump Node<'bump>, fast: bool },
+  AddExpr { left: &'bump mut Node<'bump>, right: &'bump mut Node<'bump>, fast: bool },
 }
 ```

-4. We want to be able to move subtrees around while mutating, as many transforms will require this.
+## We want to be able to move subtrees around while mutating, as many transforms will require this

 In Rust, there are three main options:
 - Make an entire Node cloneable.
 This is impossible now as we use mut references which aren't cloneable.
 Even if they were, cloning an entire subtree just to move it (we don't actually want a copy) is very wasteful and slow.